FSReda

 init —Search initialization.scalar.

-It specifies the point where to initialize the search and start monitoring required diagnostics. if init is not specified it will be set equal to : p+1, if the sample size is smaller than 40;
+It specifies the point where to initialize the search and start monitoring required diagnostics.
+If init is not specified it will be set equal to : p+1, if the sample size is smaller than 40;

 min(3*p+1,floor(0.5*(n+p+1))), otherwise.